Transverse superconducting diode without parity and time-reversal violation

-To acquire a large USC operating range with a small activation current in CGOST, we introduce the USC quality factor $Q_{USC} = 1-j_{bias,c1}/j_{bias,c2}$ and expect a larger value of $Q_{USC}$.
-As derived in \textbf{SI}~\textbf{II}~\cite{supp}, the cease bias current $j_{bias,c2}$ is given by:
+To acquire a large USC operating range with a small activation current in CGOST, we introduce the USC quality factor $Q_{USC} = 1-j_{act}/j_{cut}$ and expect a larger value of $Q_{USC}$.
+As derived in \textbf{SM Note}~\textbf{IV}~\cite{supp}, the cut-off current $j_{cut}$ is given by:

 So the USC quality factor $Q_{USC}(\theta)$ is